 The Walnut Hills Beecher homestead is now the Harriet Beecher Stowe House, in conjunction with Cincinnati Parks, under administration of the Ohio History Connection, previously known as the Ohio Historical Society.

 Pursuant to the 1820 Missouri Compromise devised by U.S. House Speaker Henry Clay of Kentucky, in 1827 New York abolished slavery while Clay served as Secretary of State under John Quincy Adams.

 From Beecher's Boston church, William Lloyd Garrison co-presided with Arthur Tappan 1833 July: the first American Anti-Slavery Society Convention, in Philadelphia; then Tappan >

 forwarded to the [Lane Seminary] students a copy of the address issued by the convention, and the whole subject was soon under discussion [around Cincinnati].
 Many of the students were from the south; an effort was made to stop the discussions and the meetings; slaveholders went over from Kentucky and incited mob violence; and for several weeks Dr. Beecher lived in a turmoil, not knowing how soon the rabble might destroy the seminary and the houses of the professors.

-This led to the first formal, documented (1848 link below) debate among students in America about slavery and its abolition.
-In the turn of year into1834, the student-driven debate and formation of the Lane Seminary Student Anti-Slavery Society led to the 1834 November student revolt; many to Oberlin College, also struggling into formation.
+This led to the first formal, documented (1834 link below) debate among students in America about slavery and its abolition.
+In February 1834, the student-driven debate and formation of the Lane Seminary Student Anti-Slavery Society led to the 1834 November student revolt; many to Oberlin College, also struggling into formation.